Connect

 • For a list of participating Eduroam institutions, check the Eduroam website.

-• VPN allows you to connect to University resources requiring a secure Washington University network connection to access.
+• The WashU VPN allows you to connect to University resources which require a secure Washington University network connection.

 Remote Desktop